jerzyszajner/JerzySzajner/README.md

 ## What's next? 💡
 - 🚀 Looking for a job as frontend developer
-- 🌱 Learning JavaScript, React + TypeScript and AI tools like Cursor & GitHub Copilot
+- 🌱 Improving my TypeScript and React skills every day, building smarter apps with Firebase and AI tools.
 - 💡 Building projects with AI and new frameworks
 - ⚡ Fun fact: From driving all day to coding all night - best career U-turn I ever made!